 The Impossible has an unfortunate title.
 When I first saw it, I was immediately reminded of a quote from Star Trek via Spock, “Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth.”
-I have since learned that Spock gleamed this gem from Sir Arthur Conan Doyle, but that is not where the title of this film comes from.
+I have since learned that Spock gleaned this gem from Sir Arthur Conan Doyle, but that is not where the title of this film comes from.
 Halfway through the film, two characters look at the stars in the sky.
-Some stars shine brightly for all to see, some stars are long dead and only now is their light reaching us.
-“Is there a way to tell which stars are dead and which aren’t ” a character asks.
+Some stars shine brightly for all to see.
+Some stars are long dead, and only now is their light reaching us.
+“Is there a way to tell which stars are dead and which aren’t?” a character asks.
 “No, that’s impossible,” the other replies.
 So it is with the people and bodies currently lost in the 2004 Indian Ocean Tsunami.

-The family survives, they struggle to stay alive, and through very impossible odds, they are reunited.
-This is not a typical Hollywood Happy Ending.
-This is a moment Graced By God.
+The family survives, they struggle to stay alive, and through impossible odds, they are reunited.
+This is not a typical Hollywood happy ending.
+This is a moment graced by god.
 Occasionally things happen in real life that could only happen in the movies.
 There is no point in trying to give a summation of what they have to go through and what is required of a spirit to survive, let’s just say that it’s tough.
 The number of times I have left a movie theater to answer the call of nature, to walk out, to do anything other than watch, I can count on one hand.
 It was one hour into The Impossible before I was overtaken by the images.
 It was too much, and I felt myself growing cold and light-headed.
 I stepped out of the theater, drank some water, went to the bathroom, repeated a mantra to myself, “It’s only a movie, it’s only a movie, it’s only a movie.”
-For me it was only a movie, but for the family this film was based on, and countless others, it was not a movie you could step outside of.
+For me, it was only a movie, but for the family, this film was based on, and countless others, it was not a movie you could step outside of.
 It was hell on Earth, and somehow they survived it.

 The performances are the best part of this film.
-Tom Holland as Lucas is excellent, and does a wonderful job as he tries to act tougher than he really is to keep his Mother going.
+Tom Holland as Lucas is excellent and does a wonderful job as he tries to act tougher than he really is to keep his mother going.
 McGregor gives a very honest and human performance, and all the supporting players do an excellent job populating this ravaged world.
 But it is Naomi Watts that does the heavy lifting.
-Maria is the one who was damaged the most by the tsunami and has to work the hardest to survive it, and Watts portrays her with bravery and determination.
+Maria is the one damaged the most by the tsunami and has to work the hardest to survive it, and Watts portrays her with bravery and determination.
 There is a look in her eyes as she trudges through the carnage, slightly dead, but determined, she must continue on.
-Usually when a movie fades to black, the first credit that comes up is the directors.
+Usually, when a movie fades to black, the first credit that comes up is the director’s.
 Not here.
-The first name you see after the last image fades out is “Naomi Watts”.
+The first name you see after the last image fades out is “Naomi Watts.”
 She is the centerpiece that holds this whole thing together.